Rosalind Franklin: King's College London

-In 1950, Franklin was granted a three-year Turner & Newall Fellowship to work at King's College London.
-In January 1951, she started working as a research associate in the Medical Research Council's (MRC) Biophysics Unit, directed by John Randall.
-She was originally appointed to work on X-ray diffraction of proteins and lipids in solution, but Randall redirected Franklin’s work to DNA fibres because of new developments in the field, and she was to be the only experienced experimental diffraction researcher at King's at the time.
+In 1950 Franklin was granted a three-year Turner & Newall Fellowship to work at King's College London.
+In January 1951 she started working as a research associate in the Medical Research Council's (MRC) Biophysics Unit, directed by John Randall.
+She was originally appointed to work on X-ray diffraction of proteins and lipids in solution, but Randall redirected Franklin's work to DNA fibres because of new developments in the field, and she was to be the only experienced experimental diffraction researcher at King's at the time.
 Randall made this reassignment, even before Franklin started working at King's, because of the pioneering work by DNA researcher Maurice Wilkins, and he reassigned Raymond Gosling, the graduate student who had been working with Wilkins, to be her assistant.

-In 1950, Swiss chemist Rudolf Signer in Berne prepared a highly purified DNA sample from calf thymus.
+In 1950 Swiss chemist Rudolf Signer in Berne prepared a highly purified DNA sample from calf thymus.
 He freely distributed the DNA sample, later referred to as the Signer DNA, in early May 1950 at the meeting of the Faraday Society in London, and Wilkins was one of the recipients.
 Even using crude equipment, Wilkins and Gosling had obtained a good-quality diffraction picture of the DNA sample which sparked further interest in this molecule.
 But Randall had not indicated to them that he had asked Franklin to take over both the DNA diffraction work and guidance of Gosling's thesis.
 It was while Wilkins was away on holiday that Randall, in a letter in December 1950, assured Franklin that "as far as the experimental X-ray effort there would be for the moment only yourself and Gosling."
-Randall's lack of communication about this reassignment significantly contributed to the well documented friction that developed between Wilkins and Franklin.
+Randall's lack of communication about this reassignment significantly contributed to the well-documented friction that developed between Wilkins and Franklin.
 When Wilkins returned, he handed over the Signer DNA and Gosling to Franklin.

 Franklin, now working with Gosling, started to apply her expertise in X-ray diffraction techniques to the structure of DNA.
 She used a new fine-focus X-ray tube and microcamera ordered by Wilkins, but which she refined, adjusted and focused carefully.
-Drawing upon her physical chemistry background, a critical innovation Franklin applied was making the camera chamber that could be controlled for its humidity using different saturated salt solutions.
+Drawing upon her physical chemistry background, a critical innovation Franklin supplied was making a camera chamber that could be controlled for its humidity using different saturated salt solutions.
 When Wilkins enquired about this improved technique, she replied in terms which offended him as she had "an air of cool superiority".